The Death Penalty Law: Q&A

 The Shin Bet recently expressed a somewhat different position, which was also presented during a discussion in the Knesset’s National Security Committee.
 According to the Shin Bet, in the wake of October 7 there is value in having the option of the death penalty on the statute books.
 However, there is no certainty about how the death penalty would affect someone intending to carry out a terrorist act: it may negatively affect some people, as described above, while others might be deterred.
 The Shin Bet also requested that there be flexibility in imposing the death penalty in accordance with different security assessments, and therefore opposes a mandatory death penalty.

-Why is the bill discriminatory and racist?
+Why is the law discriminatory and racist?

-As noted, according to the bill the Minister of Defense will instruct the military commander to amend the relevant order applicable in the territories and change the situation in the military courts.
-The problem is that, under international law, the military commander is the sovereign authority in the occupied territories and bears governmental powers.
-The Knesset is not authorized to dictate the content of military orders or to limit the commander’s powers since it has no authority over the territories.
+The law states that the Minister of Defense shall order the military commander to amend the relevant order applicable in the territories and to change the system in the military courts.
+However, according to international law, the military commander is the sovereign in the occupied territories, who holds the powers of governance.
+The Knesset is not authorized to dictate orders to the military commander, or limit the military commander's powers.
+An attempt by the Knesset to impose this kind of legislation on the military commander contravenes international law and the laws of occupation, and is a step towards a de facto annexation of the territories to Israel.

 What concerns arise from lowering the procedural requirements in the military courts?